 2.5″ SSDs use the SATA interface.
 Hence, they are formally known as 2.5″ SATA SSDs.

 A SATA SSD is about 2-3 times faster than a typical hard disk drive (HDD).
-The best HDDs can achieve 200 MB/s at max and rarely do they reach this level of performance.
+The best HDDs can achieve 200 MB/s at max and rarely reach this performance level.

 A SATA SSD has sustained speeds of about 550 MB/s.